 Steps to Becoming a Registered Nurse

-While every RN follows similar steps to earn licensure, the specific requirements vary by state.
-Certain states, such as New York, require RNs to hold at least a bachelor's in nursing degree.
-The following list covers the process necessary to become a registered nurse.
+All RNs follow similar steps to get their licenses, but the specific requirements vary by state.
+Certain states, such as New York, require RNs to hold a bachelor's degree in nursing (BSN).
+The following list covers the steps to become a registered nurse.

-- 1. Complete Prerequisites for an ADN or a BSN.
+Complete Prerequisites for an ADN or a BSN

-- Whether nursing students choose an ADN or BSN degree, they must complete liberal arts, math, and science prerequisites.
+Whether you choose an associate degree in nursing (ADN) or a BSN degree, you must complete liberal arts, math, and science prerequisites.
 Common prerequisites for nursing school include basic anatomy, physiology, biology, psychology, and anatomy.
 Nursing schools often require that incoming students earn a minimum "C" grade in these courses.

-- About six weeks before graduating, students can apply for licensure and then register for the NCLEX-RN.
-This computerized test requires test-takers to complete a minimum of 75 questions.
-They have up to six hours to finish the exam.
-See this guide to find more information about the NCLEX-RN.
+You can apply for licensure six weeks before graduating and then register for the NCLEX-RN.
+This computerized test includes a minimum of 75 questions.
+You have up to six hours to finish the exam.

-- No matter your education path, be proactive in your career search.
-That means activating your college network and job resources before graduating.
-While the nursing field continues to grow, graduates must make an impression during clinical rotations with potential healthcare employers.
+No matter your degree path, be proactive in your nursing career search.
+That could mean contacting your college network and gathering job resources before graduating.
+It's also important to make a good impression during clinical rotations with potential healthcare employers.

-- RNs who want greater recognition in their careers (and more money) become board certified.
-To qualify, RNs usually need about two or more years of clinical experience in a specialty focus and must pass an exam.
+If you want greater recognition, more career opportunities, and higher salary potential, consider becoming certified in your nursing specialty.
+To qualify, you usually need two or more years of full-time clinical RN experience in a specialty focus and pass an exam.

 Registered Nurse Schooling